-Once you sign up for a flexible spending account, you cannot change your election for the period January 1 through December 31 unless you have a qualified status change.
-For more information, see Qualified Status Changes on page A-11.
-In addition to a qualified status change, you may change your DCFSA election if the cost of child care changes (for example, if your day care changes its rates).

-- For plan year 2020, Chevron Phillips Chemical provided participants the opportunity to make FSA election changes during the year as allowed under the CARES Act.
-For administrative reasons, these changes were allowed between August 1, 2020 and December 1, 2020.
-Certain limitations on the new election amounts were required by the CARES Act. - Any change to your election must apply to the specific person or situation affected and must be made within 31 days of the qualified status change. - If you are participating in more than one FSA, you cannot transfer money from one account to the other, or use money in one account to pay expenses related to another account. - Certain information is required when you file a claim for reimbursement.
-For more information, see How to File a Claim on page H-9. - You cannot take a federal tax deduction or credit on your income taxes for expenses reimbursed through these accounts.
-For more information, see Tax-Free vs. Tax-Deductible on page H-5 and Dependent Care FSA (DCFSA) vs. Federal Tax Credit on page H-9.
+- Once you sign up for a flexible spending account, you cannot change your election for the period January 1 through December 31 unless you have a qualified status change.
+For more information, see Qualified Status Changes on page A-5. - Any change to your election must apply to the specific person or situation affected and must be made within 31 days of the qualified status change. - Certain information is required when you file a claim for reimbursement.
+For more information, see How to File a Claim on page E-7. - You cannot take a federal tax deduction or credit on your income taxes for expenses reimbursed through these accounts.
+For more information, see Tax-Free vs. Tax-Deductible on page E-5.